 A recent study found a strong correlation that deep sleep and quality sleep were linked to relieving the effects of anxiety.
 The study also explored how sleepless nights can raise anxiety levels by up to 30%.
 Getting to sleep at night when you have anxiety can be quite difficult and if your sleep problems persist, you should reach out to your local doctor or GP for guidance and advice.

 If you haven’t slept enough during the night as your illness has kept you awake, this may be why you feel the need to sleep in the daytime.
-Not getting the recommended 8 hours of quality sleep each night will mean you are in debt with sleep.
-Getting more sleep is the only way to get rid of your sleep debt but it won’t happen overnight, it can take several weeks to recover.
+Not getting the recommended 7-9 hours of quality sleep each night may mean you are lacking sleep.
+Getting more sleep is the only way to get rid of your sleep debt but it won’t happen overnight; it can take several weeks to recover.

 Sleeping isn’t the only way to boost your body’s immune system.
 Here are six other ways to help improve your well-being: